Rotational–vibrational spectroscopy: Homonuclear diatomic molecules

 Dioxygen is a special case as the molecule is paramagnetic so magnetic-dipole-allowed transitions can be observed in the infrared.
 The unit electron spin has three spatial orientations with respect to the molecular rotational angular momentum vector, N, so that each rotational level is split into three states with total angular momentum (molecular rotation plus electron spin) $\mathrm {J\hbar} \,$, J = N + 1, N, and N - 1, each J state of this so-called p-type triplet arising from a different orientation of the spin with respect to the rotational motion of the molecule.
 Selection rules for magnetic dipole transitions allow transitions between successive members of the triplet (ΔJ = ±1) so that for each value of the rotational angular momentum quantum number N there are two allowed transitions.
-The 16O nucleus has zero nuclear spin angular momentum, so that symmetry considerations demand that N may only have odd values.
+The 16O nucleus has zero nuclear spins angular momentum, so that symmetry considerations demand that N may only have odd values.